 “Even though I lost my sister, I’ve gained twenty new ones,” she proudly announced.

-To remain close to that newfound family, Anna also made the decision to move into Erin’s House, the Megan House Foundation’s first Success Home, which recently opened its doors to graduates of the program.
+To remain close to that newfound family, Anna also made the decision to move into Erin’s House, the Megan House Foundation’s first Sober Living Home, which recently opened its doors to graduates of the program.
 As Aunt Maura reminded her niece; “This disease has no cure.
 But there is a treatment.”